 What Is AWS?

-Amazon Web Services (AWS) began back in 2006.
-It aims to provide cloud computing services to large enterprises but has had success with smaller businesses and individuals, making it the top-rated open-source cloud platform.
+AWS, which stands for Amazon Web Services, began back in 2006.
+It aims to provide cloud computing services to large enterprises but has had success with smaller businesses and individuals, making it the top-rated open source cloud platform.

 Amazon’s service has the top market share and is available in more countries worldwide than Azure or any other platform.
 AWS offers more than 200 types of services to over a million people around the world.

 AWS has an excellent track record.
-The services the platform provides offer many features and flexibility, especially in their secure cloud-computing environment.
+The services the platform provides offer many features and flexibility, especially in its secure cloud computing environment.

-One notable feature is the Elastic Beanstalk, a service for deploying applications that orchestrate various AWS services.
+One notable feature is Elastic Beanstalk, a service for deploying applications that combine various AWS services.
 These include EC2, S3, Simple Notification Service, auto-scaling, and Elastic Load Balancers.

 AWS vs Azure: The Most Important Differences and Similarities